Sat, 10 Aug 2013 iPhone 5 review - after 11 months of use how do we rate the iPhone 5?

 11 months in how do we rate the iPhone 5: iPhone 5 testing, feature comparison, and buying advice.
 Which iPhone should you buy?

 - Manufacturer: Apple

-- Pros: Lighter and slimmer design, improved camera, faster connectivity (even on 3G), faster processor, 4-in screen is amazing for movies
+- Pros: Lighter and slimmer design, improved camera, faster connectivity (even on 3G), faster processor, 4in screen is amazing for movies

 - £529 (16GB)

 The iPhone 5 is now almost a year old, but is still an incredibly popular phone.
 While some will want to hold off in the hope that Apple will soon launch the iPhone 5S or iPhone 6, or whatever the next iPhone might be called, there will equally be those who want to get a new smartphone now, should they consider the iPhone 5?